The Bad Shepherd – Zechariah 11

 I will also turn My hand against the little ones.
 Zechariah 13:6-7 (HCSB)

-When Jesus was struck down and crucified, His disciples were scattered in fear until they saw the risen Christ.
+When Jesus was struck down and crucified, His disciples were scattered in fear, until three days later, when they saw the risen Christ.
 After His ascension into heaven forty days later, they gathered together in an upper room in Jerusalem to pray and wait for the gift of the Holy Spirit, as Jesus had instructed them.
-Ten days later, they would receive the outpouring of the Holy Spirit at the feast of Pentecost.
-From here onward, they would preach the gospel of salvation with great boldness wherever they went.
+Ten days after this, they would receive the outpouring of the Holy Spirit at the feast of Pentecost.
+From here onward, they would preach the gospel of salvation with great boldness, wherever they went.

-But despite rapid growth of the church through their witness of the risen Christ, much of the world rejected Him, and still do today.
-With their rejection of the Good Shepherd, God the Father will permit the rise of a false shepherd, the Antichrist, whose spirit is already in the world wherever Jesus is being mocked, attacked, and rejected.
-Antichrist will appear to be a great and wonderful leader but will have nothing but evil in his heart.
+But despite rapid growth of the church through their witness of the risen Christ, much of the world still rejected Him, as many do today.
+With widespread rejection of the Good Shepherd, God the Father will one day permit the rise of a false shepherd, the Antichrist.
+The Bible tells us that the spirit of the Antichrist is already in the world, wherever the name of Jesus is being mocked, attacked, and rejected.
+The person of Antichrist will appear to be a great and wonderful leader, full of wisdom and compassion, but will have nothing but pride and evil in his heart.
+He will care nothing for the sheep.
+In fact, he will destroy them.

 16 I am about to raise up a shepherd in the land who will not care for those who are going astray, and he will not seek the lost or heal the broken.
 He will not sustain the healthy, but he will devour the flesh of the fat sheep and tear off their hooves.
 Zechariah 11:16-17 (HCSB)

-The book of Revelation speaks of the rise of this physical Antichrist, called the beast, who will be a very popular world leader in the last days.
-This false shepherd will assume and hold authority through the power of the devil, who is referred to in Revelation as the dragon.
+The book of Revelation speaks of the rise of this physical Antichrist, called the beast, who will be an extremely popular world leader in the last days.
+This false shepherd will assume and hold authority through the power of the devil, referred to in the book of Revelation as “the dragon”.

 Antichrist’s seven-year reign will be split into two parts.
-The first three and a half years will bring world peace to the amazement of his many followers.
-But his final 42 months will bring great war and suffering in what is called the Great Tribulation period, which according to Jesus will be a time of great trial unlike any the world has ever seen.
-Antichrist will finally be defeated when Jesus returns to earth to establish His eternal kingdom.
+The first three and a half years will bring world peace, to the amazement and approval of his many followers.
+But his final 42 months will bring great war and suffering in what is called the Great Tribulation period.
+According to Jesus in Matthew 24, it will be a time of great trial unlike any the world has ever seen.
+But Antichrist and the devil will both be defeated and removed from power when Jesus returns to earth to establish His eternal kingdom.

 The apostle John writes about the dragon, or devil, and the beast, or Antichrist:

-Because of a global rejection of the Messiah, the Bad Shepherd will be permitted to flourish in the end times with the full approval and praise of all those under him.
-But like the devil himself, Antichrist’s time to mislead and bring suffering to the nations will be limited.
-Neither the dragon nor the beast will ever be permitted into the kingdom of God, which will be under the complete authority and protection of the Good, loving, and ever-committed Shepherd, Jesus Christ.
-He will rule and reign from Jerusalem forever.
+Because of the global rejection of the Messiah, the Bad Shepherd will be permitted to flourish in the end times with the full approval and praise of all those under him.
+But like the devil himself, Antichrist’s time to mislead and to bring suffering to the nations will be limited.
+Neither the dragon nor the beast will ever be permitted into the kingdom of God, which will be under the complete authority and protection of the Good Shepherd, Jesus Christ.
+Loving and deeply committed to His sheep, His believers, Jesus will rule and reign over them from Jerusalem, forever.

 Reflection